FRUITS AND VEGETABLES

 Avoid high-fat baked goods such as butter rolls, cheese crackers, and croissants and cream sauces for pasta.

 EATING HEALTHY PROTEIN

 Meat, poultry, seafood, dried peas, lentils, nuts, and eggs are good sources of protein, B vitamins, iron, and other vitamins and minerals.

-- Eat no more than 6 cooked ounces of meat, poultry, and fish daily.
+- Adults should eat no more than 5 to 6 cooked ounces of lean meat, poultry, and fish daily.
 One serving of these foods should be about the size of a deck of cards on your plate.

 - Eat two servings of fish per week.

-- Cook by baking, broiling, roasting, steaming, boiling, or microwaving rather than deep frying.
+- Cook by baking, broiling, roasting, steaming, boiling, or microwaving instead of deep frying.

 - For the main entree, use less meat or have meatless meals a few times a week.
 Use smaller amounts of meat to reduce the total fat content of the meal.